Location and opening times

-Take Glider route G1 in the direction of Dundonald Park & Ride from Belfast City Centre.
+Take Glider route G1 in the direction of Dundonald Park and Ride from Belfast city centre.
 Metro routes 20 and 20A also pass the cemetery.
 Limited parking is available on the cemetery roads but there is a five miles per hour speed limit throughout the site.
-Call 028 9066 6630

 Access to many of the graves is via narrow and uneven grass paths.
 The cemetery site office has a ramp but its layout is not suitable for wheelchairs.
 There are no disabled toilet facilities.